 We do allow pets in our CABINS ONLY.
 If you do choose to bring a pet, you must notify staff during your booking and there is a one-time, non-refundable $200 pet fee.
 You must clean up after your pet.
 If your pet causes damage to any of the Great Northern property, you will be held responsible for any charges.
 Please be advised that the National Park does not encourage pets.
 There are very few areas inside the Park that also pets.
 We do NOT allow pets in any of our lodge rooms.

-Plan to arrive at the time of your trip, our advertised times are check in times.
+Plan to arrive 30 minutes prior to your trip time, our advertised times are departure in times.
+Check in is at our main office.
 All trips leave from the Great Northern Resort Office located at 12127 US Highway 2 East, West Glacier.
 We are located 1 mile SW of the west entrance to Glacier National Park.
 Look for the red caboose!

 Rapids and rivers are subjectively rated Class I through Class V for commercial rafting.
 Ratings depend on the volume of water, elevation drop in the river, type of watercraft, ease of rescue and recovery and a paddler’s experience.

 - Family/Scenic — Easy, small regular waves, minimal steering necessary, an introduction to rafting for families with younger children.
 Trips range from Class I – II.

 - Adventure — Numerous, irregular waves with drops and holes for guests already familiar with whitewater or new paddlers who are gung-ho and ready for a real thrill.
 These trips range from Class III-IV.

 Yes, all our whitewater rafting trips are photographed and available for you to see when you return from your trip.
 We have partnered with SmugMug so you can order your pictures on-line anytime & have them shipped anywhere.
 Photo USB’s are available in our office (the USB will have all the photos from your rafting trip).